About Us

 What past coaches have to say

 Many adult English learners are linguistically isolated in minority communities.
-They have few opportunities to interact with the English that they need.
-One-on-one language coaching helps learners gain the English that they need everyday.
+They have few opportunities to interact with supportive English speakers.
+Working one-on-one with a “practice-partner” helps learners develop the English that they need to use every day.

 “In no way did I think my contributions were insignificant, but it dawned on me that by just being present, I will have fulfilled a need of the underserved English learning community.
 As long as I do everything in my power to be prepared to serve the learner, then I have succeeded.”